 American Cancer Society

 The American Cancer Society is a nationwide voluntary health organization dedicated to eliminating cancer.
 Established in 1913, the society is organized into six geographical regions of both medical and lay volunteers operating throughout the United States.
 Over 75,000 people died each year of cancer in just the United States.
-The Better Business Bureau lists American Cancer Society as an accredited charity meeting all of its Standards for Charity Accountability.

 Leukemia and Lymphoma Society

-Burk Family Foundation and Charitable Trust
+Burk Family Foundation and Trust Fund

-The Burk Family Foundation and Charitable Trust has established a patronage program in order to promote the participation of civil society and the business sector in the endeavors of the Foundation.
+The Burk Family Foundation has established a patronage program in order to promote the participation of civil society and the business sector in the endeavors of the Foundation.
 The program aims to embrace individuals, companies and institutions interested in philanthropic support.
 The Foundation maintains a Patronage General Council comprised of the individuals, companies and institutions that enter into a partnership with the Burk Family Foundation and its objectives.
 The recently appointed members each bring a unique perspective and a depth of experience in working with and participating on foundations.
 Support is directed at those institutions that identify with the aims of the Foundation.
 An independent accounting firm is retained to perform annual audits of its consolidated financial statements and maintains an internal audit function that regularly reports to the trustees through the Audit and Compensation Committee.